 Visit Cornerstone Sonoma.
-Its somewhat recent collaboration with Sunset Magazine has revitalized this Wine Country gem .
+In a somewhat recent collaboration with Sunset Magazine has revitalized this Wine Country gem .
 There is live music, an ice cream cart in the Sunset Test Kitchen and plenty of wine and food options.
 All ages will appreciate the gardens, download their app for a self-guided tour or book a docent lead tour.
 Admission is FREE!

 Do Fremont for Lunch.
 Don’t fill up at Cornerstone.
 For lunch, head to The Fremont Diner.
 Be prepared to wait.
 Rather not?
 I suggest going for breakfast, still popular however the hipsters haven’t woken up yet.

 Find a Foodie Event.
 From Beer to Wine, BBQ and Chocolate there’s sure to be an event to please all palates in your area.